Operator algebras generated by left invertibles: Cowen-Douglas Operators - The Analytic Model

+In finite dimensions, the strongly irreducible operators are easily seen to be Jordan matrices.
 If $A \in M_n$, the Jordan canonical forms theorem states that $A$ is similar to a direct sum of Jordan blocks.
 This decomposition is unique, up to the ordering of the blocks.
 If $\sigma(A) = \{\lambda_i\}_{i=1}^n$, then we write

 where the superscript $(m_i)$ denotes the orthogonal direct sum of $m_i$ copies of the Jordan block $J_{k_i} (\lambda_i)$.
 In other words, the Jordan decomposition theorem states that, up to similarity, each matrix has a unique decomposition as a direct sum of strongly irreducible operators.